Updated June 2022

 If the child seems to want it, consider teaching some drawing skills or use a how to draw book.
-I like these two:
+We like these two:

 You can also move away from drawing altogether for a while and focus on other process-oriented art activities such as collage, action art, printmaking, suncatchers, clay and playdough modeling, toothpick construction, and photography.

 Another great way to encourage reluctant artists is through drawing prompts!
 Drawing prompts help children draw and think more creatively by inspiring them with interesting and challenging art prompts and questions.
-And guess what – I have a new book full of drawing prompts!
+And we love Jean’s book full of drawing prompts!

 Invitation to Draw offers 99 open-ended drawing prompts, each one proposing a question to investigate that encourages children to free associate and problem solve.
 A blank cake provides the chance to decorate a dream confection, an empty house inspires stories about who lives there, and a grid of triangles supplies the chance to explore abstract art.
 What might be hiding in that tree?
 What sort of robot can you design?
 The possibilities are endless!